Rural Health Care Stabilization Program

 - Any additional appendices applicant deems relevant to their proposal.

-A committee with membership internal and external to UNC Health Care will review all applications.
-At any time during this process, additional information or modifications to proposals may be requested of the applicants by UNC Health Care.
+A committee with membership internal and external to UNC Health will review all applications.
+At any time during this process, additional information or modifications to proposals may be requested of the applicants by UNC Health.
 This committee will make a recommendation to the North Carolina Local Government Commission (LGC) upon completion of their application reviews.